Polytechnic University of Milan: Milan Bovisa

 The Milan Bovisa campus is located in the Bovisa district of Milan and became active in 1989; campus Bovisa is today composed of campus Durando, opened in 1994, and campus La Masa, inaugurated in 1997.
 The first is the seat of the School of Design, while the second is dedicated to Industrial, Mechanical, Aerospace, and Energy Engineering faculties.
 Bovisa also houses the related research facilities, including the wind tunnel.

 Other campuses

 The first satellite campuses opened in 1987 in Como and in 1989 in Lecco.
-During the 1990s other three branches opened in Cremona (1991), Mantua (1994), and Piacenza (1997).
+During the 1990s, three other branches opened in Cremona (1991), Mantua (1994), and Piacenza (1997).
+These last three branches are currently open.
+On the 7th of September 2019, XJTU-POLIMI Joint School has been opened in Xi'an, China, which is a joint school of Polytechnic University of Milan and Xi'an Jiaotong University.

 Academics

 The Politecnico di Milano offers several three-year undergraduate courses, two-year graduate courses, one-year master courses and PhD programs in the fields of engineering, architecture and design.
 The university offers 32 first level (Bachelor) degree programs.